usnistgov/OSCAL/docs/schema/_catalogXML.md

 Running text: a paragraph or paragraph fragment

-This element echoes HTML [&lt;p>](#p-element--paragraph).
+This element echoes HTML `p`.
 As in HTML, it is not limited to indicating complete or discrete (compositional or logical) paragraphs, but can be used for any text set off on its own line.

 ##### Content declaration (reduced)